 Hike Features: Rock scramble, summit with 360-degree views, another overlook with 180-degree views

-Bearfence Mountain is in Shenandoah National Park, Virginia, and the trailhead is located along Skyline Drive near milepost 56.4.
+The Bearfence Mountain Trailhead is located along Skyline Drive near milepost 56.4.

-The trailhead features a small, paved parking area with enough space for about 12 vehicles.
+The parking area is small and paved with enough space for about 12 vehicles.

 - Thornton Gap Entrance: About 25 miles (45-minute drive)